SOCI 325: Sociology of Science

 Reproduction relies on shared assumptions, categories, skills, and baseline knowledge

-The only way to tell whether knowledge has been transferred is to see if the recipient’s experiment ‘works
+The only way to tell whether knowledge has been transferred is to determine if the recipient’s experiment ‘works

 two panels from animated series "Rick and Morty".
 Both panels show an older white man with wild hair talking and a child with brown hair looking horrified.
 They are in some sort of glass-domed vehicle.
 In the top panel, the old man is saying "Sometimes science is more art than science, Morty."
 In the bottom panel the old man is saying "a lot of people dont get that"